 With a constantly expanding grassroots following and breakout sets at festivals around North America including Newport Folk, Hangout, Sasquatch, Pickathon, Austin City Limits, Stagecoach, Montreal Jazz Fest and Firefly, the audiences at his own shows have grown exponentially.
 So too has the expanse of his lauded live show, as he is now joined on stage by a rotating cast of backing musicians, including drummer and vocalist Chris Boosahda, who co-produced ‘And The War Came.’

-Shakey Graves is on pace to sell out nearly his entire fall headlining tour, including sold-out shows at NYC’s Bowery Ballroom, three consecutive nights at Denver’s Bluebird Theater and major venues in DC, Philadelphia, Boston, Chicago, San Francisco, Seattle, Portland and other cities.
+Shakey Graves is on pace to sell out nearly his entire Fall/Winter headlining tour, including sold-out shows at NYC’s Bowery Ballroom, three consecutive nights at Denver’s Bluebird Theater and major venues in DC, Philadelphia, Boston, Chicago, San Francisco, Seattle, Portland and other cities.

 Press for Shakey Graves: